Acute Glomerulonephritis

 2- blood:

-- Urea and Creatinine often mildly to moderately elevated.
+- Urea and Creatinine often mildly to moderately elevated.- ESR is elevated.

 - ASOT is usually elevated.